Dark dried Pasilla peppers with one broken-open pod, seeds, and a small ruler

 Fresh, the pepper is called chilaca - a long, slender, dark green to near-black pod that can reach 8-10 inches.
 The name "pasilla" (meaning "little raisin" in Spanish) refers specifically to the dried form, which wrinkles and darkens to a deep brown-black.
 That drying process concentrates everything: the earthiness intensifies, subtle notes of dried cherry and chocolate emerge, and the texture becomes leathery and pliable.

-Botanically, it belongs to Capsicum annuum, the species that also includes jalapeños, anchos, and New Mexico chiles.
+Botanically, it belongs to Capsicum annuum as a cultivated pepper species, the species that also includes jalapeños, anchos, and New Mexico chiles.
 Pasilla is one of the "holy trinity" of dried chiles used in traditional Mexican mole negro, alongside mulato and the dried fruity depth of ancho.

 Growing pasilla rewards patience.
 The plants are vigorous, producing pendant pods on tall, branching stems.
 Their narrow, elongated shape - a distinctive dark-green fresh appearance before drying - sets them apart visually from broader dried chiles like ancho or mulato.